Introduce your children to your working life! Check out these Bring Your Child to Work Day activities for a successful event.

 Take a look at a few ideas the kids can do during the day:

-- Play outdoor activities about teamwork.
+- Outdoor activities about teamwork.
 If you have a large group, split the three groups so that each group is playing their own game.
-At least two adults per group of 18 kids.
+Aim for at least two adults per group of 18 kids.

 - Coloring time for the kids.
-Find quiet activities to do after they’ve just returned from outdoor play.
-We had the kids color sheets.
-Tie it in with your work place, such as coloring your logo or making posters or cards for their parents.
+Find quiet activities to do after they’ve just returned from outdoor play—we had the kids color sheets with crayons and markers.
+Tie it in with your work place, such as coloring your company logo or making posters or cards for their parents.

 - Q&A with the children.
-Sit your groups in circles and ask them questions, such as: What do you want to be when you grow up?
+Sit your groups in circles and ask them a list of questions, such as: How do you want to contribute to the world when you’re grown up?
 What do you think your mom or dad does here at work?
+Record the answers and share them with the company!

 - Hire a photo booth.
 During the lunch, we hired a photo booth photographer to take pictures of the kids and their parents.
 The booth came complete with funny props, and the photos were printed immediately.
-Super popular feature!
+This makes for a fun memento!

-- Take the kids on a tour of your work place.
+- Take the kids on a tour of your workplace.
 Have each group visit about four departments in your office.
 The presenter can talk about what their department does.
 Better yet, they can prepare a hands-on workshop for kids to do that applies to that department.
 Make sure you prepare your presenters.
-Not all adults know how to speak to kids!
+Not all adults know how to speak to an audience of kids!

 - Put on a career workshop.
-For the 14- to 18-year-old kids, present a career workshop to prep them for the working world.
-Our HR staff talked about job interviewing and writing an impressive resume.
-They reminded them to pick a professional email when submitting job interviews.
-They also asked common interview questions and guided the kids on their responses.
+For the 14- to 18-year-old kids, present a career workshop to prepare them for the working world.
+Our HR staff talked about job interviewing and how to write their own resume.
+You can also include entrepreneurial topics, like starting your own business.

 4. Evaluate the good and the bad

-A day after the event, gather your volunteers for a thank you pizza party and to get their thoughts on how the day went.
+A day after the event, gather your volunteers for a thank you pizza party and to get their input on how the day went.
 Talk about the highlights of the day as well as what you can improve.
-Have someone record the suggestions so that the next year, you can remember what to do and what to avoid.
+Have someone record the suggestions so that the next year, you know what to do and what to avoid.

 Get more tips: